awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

    1. **Launch EBS\-optimized instances**—Specify whether to reserve the capacity for EBS\-optimized instances\.
 This option is selected by default for some instance types\.
 For more information about EBS\-optimized instances, see [Amazon Elastic Block Store \(Amazon EBS\)](AmazonEBS.md)\.

-   1. **Attach instance store at launch**—Specify whether instances launched into the Capacity Reservation use temporary block\-level storage\.
-The data on an instance store volume persists only during the life of the associated instance\.

    1. **Platform**—The operating system for your instances\.
 For more information, see [Supported platforms](ec2-capacity-reservations.md#capacity-reservations-platforms)\.
 For more information about the supported Windows platforms, see [ Supported platforms](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-capacity-reservations.html#capacity-reservations-platforms) in the *Amazon EC2 User Guide for Windows Instances*\.

    1. **Availability Zone**—The Availability Zone in which to reserve the capacity\.